davidchedrick/phase-4-debugging-network-requests-lab/README.md

 ## Your Notes Here

 -   Add a new toy when the toy form is submitted

-  - How I debugged:
+    -   How I debugged: fixed typo in controller

 -   Update the number of likes for a toy

-  - How I debugged:
+    -   How I debugged: added json render

 -   Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+    -   How I debugged: added destroy route